finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

-The CDM model as described throughout this guide will allow the user to define collateral assets through the granular structure of the AssetCriteria, but we must understand that expression of asset details for eligibility purposes can take other forms across the universe of collateral, for some processes there is a requirement to use certain product identifiers.
-Data type productIdentifier can be used to express specific instrument identifiers such as ISINs, CUSIPs etc. There is a section within the CDM documentation that covers this area of the model, this can be found in the following link
+The CDM model as described throughout this guide will allow the user to define collateral assets through the granular structure of the ``AssetCriteria``, but we must understand that expression of asset details for eligibility purposes can take other forms across the universe of collateral, for some processes there is a requirement to use certain product identifiers.
+Data type ``productIdentifier`` can be used to express specific instrument identifiers such as ISINs, CUSIPs etc. There is a section within the CDM documentation that covers this area of the model, this can be found in the following link